How to design a great-looking logo

-Create a high-impact company logo requires a balance between simplicity and distinction.
-Focus on a clean design that works well in all applications by incorporating a color psychology significant: remember that 90% of initial judgments on a product are based on color alone.
-Select the typography that aligns with yours brand personalitylimiting yourself to a maximum of two characters.
-Analyze your competitors’ visual identities to define your own unique territory and avoid industry clichés.
-The difference between a memorable logo and a forgettable logo often lies in these technical details and strategic choices.
+An effective company logo needs to strike a balance between simplicity and uniqueness.
+Choose a clean design that is suitable for various applications and consider color psychology: remember, 90% of first impressions of a product are based on color.
+Choose a font that aligns with your brand personality and limit the number of characters to a maximum of two.
+Analyze your competitors’ visual identities to identify your unique selling points and avoid falling into industry clichés.
+The difference between an impressive logo and a forgettable one often lies in these technical details and strategic decisions.

 Main results